graphql/graphql-js/docs/APIReference-Language.md

-Alternatively to providing enter() and leave() functions, a visitor can instead provide functions named the same as the kinds of AST nodes, or enter/leave visitors at a named key, leading to four permutations of visitor API:
+Alternatively to providing enter() and leave() functions, a visitor can instead provide functions named the same as the kinds of AST nodes, or enter/leave visitors at a named key, leading to four permutations of the visitor API:

-1. Named visitors triggered when entering a node a specific kind.
+1. Named visitors triggered when entering a node of a specific kind.

 ```js
 visit(ast, {